 Amyotrophic lateral sclerosis (ALS) is a degenerative disease that affects the brain and spinal cord.
 It causes a worsening loss of voluntary muscle control affecting movements like talking, swallowing, and walking.

 There is currently no cure for ALS.
 However, treatments are available that can reduce symptoms and may help people with ALS to live longer.

 The famous baseball player Lou Gehrig developed symptoms of the condition in the 1930s, and that’s why it’s also known as Lou Gehrig’s disease.

 ALS can be classified as either sporadic or familial.
-Ninety percent of cases are sporadic.
+Most cases are sporadic.
 That means no specific cause is known.

-There is a genetic explanation for ALS in less than 10 percent of cases.
-Other causes of ALS are not well understood.
-Some factors which scientists think might contribute to ALS include:
+Other causes of ALS aren’t well understood.
+Some factors that scientists think might contribute to ALS include:

 - free radical damage